yiisoft/validator/docs/guide/built-in-rules-required.md

 ];
 ```

-The other ways of configuring conditional validation are described in the [Conditional validation] section.
+Other ways of configuring conditional validation are described in the [Conditional validation] section.

 [skipOnEmpty]: conditional-validation.md#skiponempty---skipping-a-rule-if-the-validated-value-is-empty
 [Empty criteria basics]: conditional-validation.md#empty-criteria-basics